sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/archived-field-object/pagematcher.md

     "h-1": "possible values",
     "h-2": "description",
     "0-0": "terms",
-    "0-2": "an array of strings with terms to score positively", "1-0": "stopTerms",
+    "0-2": "an array of terms to score positively.
+For more information about the NLP approach, see [bag of words](doc:bag-of-words). ", "1-0": "stopTerms",
     "1-2": "optional.
-An array of strings with terms to score negatively", "0-1": "e.g: `[\"qty\", \"quantity\", \"ordered\", \"shipped\", \"ord\"]`", "1-1": "e.g: `[\"price\"]`"
+An array of terms to score negatively.
+For more information about the NLP approach, see [bag of words](doc:bag-of-words). ", "0-1": "e.g: `[\"qty\", \"quantity\", \"ordered\", \"shipped\", \"ord\"]`", "1-1": "e.g: `[\"price\"]`"
   },